- Proposed study

 If your proposal is not approved in the first instance, you will be provided with written feedback to assist you revise the proposal to an acceptable standard.
 This process may be iterative.
 Initial feedback on a research proposal may be:

 - The proposal has been approved in its present form.
 The reviewer may recommend that you consider particular questions or comments, but responses to these are not required.

 - Please provide further information.
 The proposal has not been approved in its present form.
 In this case you will be provided with an outline of specific amendments that are required, and/or any general questions or areas of concern.
 You will then be required to provide a satisfactory written response before the proposal will be approved.
 The response required may include full revision of all,or part of, the proposal.

-BGRS members are asked to consider the following when they review research proposals:
+Reviewers are asked to consider the following when they assess research proposals:

 Please refer to the

 - University policy on Graduate Research Training (supersedes the "Code of Good Practice for Graduate Research Supervision")